talsec/Free-RASP-ReactNative/README.md

 useFreeRasp(config, actions);
 ```

+_Please note that useFreeRasp Hook should be called outside useEffect._

 When freeRASP initializes correctly, you should see `freeRASP initialized` message in logs.
 Otherwise, you'll see warning with description of what went wrong.

 _You can override this default behavior by extending the `actions` object with `started` key (to change action after successful initialization), and `initializationError` key (to set up action after unsuccessful initialization)_